-Unfolding the 7833 HSL
+Unfolding the 7822 HSL

-Always unfold the 7833 on a level surface and away from overhead power lines.
+Always unfold the 7822 on a level surface and away from overhead power lines.
 Keep bystanders and pets clear of the area.

-1. Tip the top of the center section rearward far enough to lift the wing frames several inches above the wing rest saddles located on the hitch.
-The center section is tilted backward by extending the large cylinder located over the hitch (circuit with red hose wrap.)
+- 1. Lift the 7822 with the two large transport tires by extending the front gauge wheel cylinders (blue circuit). - Failure to do so may cause the wing frames to interfere with the transport tires. - 2.
+Tip the top of the center section rearward far enough to lift the wing frames several inches above the wing rest saddles located on the hitch.
+The center section is tilted backward by extending the large cylinder located over the hitch (red circuit).